SiDesmundo/ednis/README.md

 ### One-time config

-The NetSuite account URLs are hard-coded.
-Update them for your account:
+**Required:** `launch_chrome_debug.bat` — replace `3559546` in the

-- `launch_chrome_debug.bat` — the `https://3559546.app.netsuite.com` start URL.
+`https://3559546.app.netsuite.com` start URL (both lines) with your NetSuite account number.
+This is the only value you must change; the Python code finds the NetSuite tab by domain, so it's account-agnostic.

-- `netsuite_bridge.py` — `SEARCH_INPUT_SELECTORS` has a brittle absolute-XPath
+**Only if global search fails:** `netsuite_bridge.py` → `SEARCH_INPUT_SELECTORS`
-  fallback from one account's DOM; the first few selectors are generic and usually match, but adjust if global search isn't found.
+(lines 14–21).
+The first selectors are generic and usually match; the last is a brittle absolute XPath from one account's DOM.
+Adjust only if you get the *"Could not find the NetSuite global search box"* error.

 ---